 About I.M.N.
 Vaissi

 I.M.N.
 Vaissi is a storyteller with a classic word nerd background in history, literature, language and education.
-She has graduate training in scriptwriting and won an award from the International Film Festival of Ottawa for her body of work in that program.
-She recently spent several years up north, apprenticed to hundreds of students - a ruthless audience who demand that you leave out the boring bits.
+She won an award from the Ottawa International Film Festival (now the International Film Festival of Ottawa) for her graduate scriptwriting portfolio.
+She recently spent several years up north, apprenticed to hundreds of students - a ruthless audience who demand that you leave out the boring bits - and now works as a copywriter, producer and voice actor in local radio.

 The Land